BharatSuryawanshi/RebbitMQ_Pub_sub/README.md

     As soon as consumer generated the water molecule, generated molecule get pushed into queue named `water-producer`. and in batcchProduction.js the consumer of that queue stores the generated water molecules and prints the water molecules in the batch of 10 after every 1 sec

+## Approach
+created 2 queues for Hydrogen and oxygen (pipeline), used fanout exchange to broadcast atoms to consumers, created 50 consumers who are listing to broadcast message. and each consumer has factory unit (1 worker thread)